jamiedidthis/quartz/content/notes/untamed episode notes.md

 ---
 ## Ep 25
 - Ripe opportunity of what would have happened here if WWX had fessed up to LWJ about what’s going on
+- LWJ never gonna recover from this
-- The LWJ + YL tag team of calming WWX the fuck down again
+- The LWJ + JY tag team of calming WWX the fuck down again

 ---
 ## Ep 26